SpaceGirl13/Anishka_2025/navigation/about.md

 permalink: /about/
 ---

-# Hi!

-Here are some facts about me:
+# Here are some facts about me:

-- I am fluent in two languages: Hindi and English.

 - I am in 9th grade.

 - I've played tennis and the piano since I was six years old.

+- I learned how to play the flute in 5th grade.

 - I have a younger sister.